Reopening the Economy

 - Workers Cannot be Terminated - Guarantees that Marylanders cannot be terminated from their jobs because they have been isolated or quarantined.

-- Unemployment Benefits - Will allow the Secretary of Labor to extend unemployment benefits to workers who cannot work because they are quarantined, at risk for exposure, or to care for a family member with COVID-19.
+- Unemployment Benefits - Allows the Secretary of Labor to extend unemployment benefits to workers who cannot work because they are quarantined, at risk for exposure, or to care for a family member with COVID-19.

 - Maryland business and individual income taxpayers will be given a 90-day extension for tax payments.
 No interest or penalty for late payments will be imposed if 2019 tax payments are made by July 15, 2020.
 See 90-day extension for tax payments for more information, or reach out to email@example.com with questions.

 - Comptroller Franchot also extended business-related tax filing deadlines to June 1.
-Get additional information regarding business tax returns - including sales and use tax, alcohol tax, etc. - and income tax extensions.
-For even more information, visit the Maryland Comptroller’s website.
+Get additional information regarding business tax return extensions in this brief summary or read the full Maryland Tax Alert.

 - Businesses who paid their Maryland Sales & Use Taxes for March early may request a refund of their payment by emailing firstname.lastname@example.org or by calling 410-260-4020.